Skip to main content

 • esbuild β†’ ultra-fast bundling and linking

-• Custom plugins β†’ FiveM-specific constraints
+• Custom plugins β†’ adapter-specific runtime constraints and compatibility rules

 This separation is deliberate:

-• Go handles scale (Esbuild and CLI)
+• Go handles scale (esbuild and CLI)

 • Rust handles syntax & speed (SWC)

-• JS tooling handles ecosystem compatibility (embedded js)
+• JS tooling handles ecosystem compatibility (embedded JS)

 Parallel Build Model βš‘β€‹